Kuznetsov-100-Rads-Bar/P12-SportSee-OCR/README.md

 #### Note:

-Warning, currently only two users have been mocked.
+__Warning__, currently only two users have been mocked.
 They have userId 12 and 18
     .SportSee API only contains data for users with id 12 and 18.
     .user 18 has an alternative version of the chart "Sessions average duration", more relevant than the one on the Figma mock-up.